by Karl Martz, 1957

 > > > Site Map/Index < < <

 Karl and Becky were married in 1935 and shared 62 years together.
-This website was created in their honor, in early 2001, by their son Eric, to serve a source of information for family, friends, and those who own their pots.
+This website was created in their honor, starting in early 2001, by their son Eric, to serve a source of information for family, friends, and those who own their pots.
 If you have a pot about which you are curious, you are invited to send photos, including one of the bottom (showing the signature), to Eric for comment:

 Brian, Becky, and Eric Martz in July 2002.